Farm-to-market road: Business routes

 Texas currently has two signed business routes of Farm to Market Roads: Business RM 1431 in Burnet County and Business FM 1960 in Harris County.
 Both business routes are former alignments that have been bypassed by newer routings.
 A third business route, Business FM 1187 in Tarrant County, was designated from 2004 to 2016.

 Other states

 Missouri has a similar state-operated system of farm-to-market roads, called Missouri supplemental routes.
-Missouri uses single (e.g., "A", "B", etc.) and double letters (e.g., "AA", "BB", etc.).
+Missouri uses single (e.g., "O", "V") and double letters (e.g., "NN", "AC").

 Iowa also has a farm-to-market road system.
 Those roads are under county jurisdiction, but are eligible for state aid from a dedicated fund.

 Louisiana has a farm-to-market road system.
 The 1955 renumbering renumbered all routes based on an A-B-C system of route classification: A is primary, B secondary, and C farm-to-market.
 All routes 300 through 1266 are classified C routes.